Ayxan-T/ToDoApp-Django/README.md

 ## Future ideas
 Adding logout functionality -> adding refresh token to blocklist?

 ## Updates after Feedback

-- Passwords were stored in plain text, which was a security risk.
+### Issues and fixes

+- Plaintext Passwords

-User model was refactored to inherit from AbstractBaseUser and implement its password hashing functionality.
+User model was refactored to inherit from `AbstractBaseUser`, enabling secure password hashing.

+- Manual Pagination

-- Pagination in user tasks retrieval was manual.
+Manual pagination in user tasks retrieval was replaced with `PageNumberPagination`.

-PageNumberPagination replaced manual pagination.

-- Filtering was done via a dedicated endpoint.
+- Dedicated filtering endpoint

 Endpoint for filtering was removed.
-Filtering is now done thorugh query parameter 'status' of 'get_user_tasks' endpoint.
+Filtering is now handled via the `status` query parameter of `get_user_tasks` endpoint.

-- Endpoint GET /mark-completed/ was modifying existing data, which violated REST conventions.
+- REST Violation (GET /mark-completed/)

-The endpoint was factored to serve PATCH requests, not GET requests.
+The endpoint was factored to accept PATCH requests instead of GET, aligning with REST conventions.

-- SECRET_KEY and DB credentials were hardcoded in the settings.py.
+- Hardcoded Secrets

-They were moved to .env file and settings.py was modified to refer to them.
+`SECRET_KEY` and database credentials were moved to .env file and settings.py was modified accordingly.

-- Database inconsistensy: db.sqlite3 was left in the root despite PostgreSQL being configured.
+- Database inconsistensy

-db.sqlite3 was removed to avoid confusion and ensure consistency with the database setup.
+The unused db.sqlite3 file was removed to maintain consistency with the PostgreSQL setup.

+### Docker

+`Dockerfile` and `compose-docker.yml` were added.
+The project was successfully containerized and tested.

+One issue arose: as services in container were all being started simultaneously, it led to a race condition where the web application was trying to connect to db before it is ready.
+This was resolved by introducing `wait_for_db.py` script, which blocks execution until the database becomes available.